 Address the letter to your mortgage loan officer or the mortgage company according to your loan officer’s instructions.

 Limit your explanation to facts and dates.
-Avoid any temptation to place blame or rant about anything or anyone involved in the situation you’re addressing.
-Providing dates helps connect a timeline with the situation being explained.
+For instance, avoid any temptation to place blame or rant about anything or anyone involved in the situation you’re addressing.
+In other words, provide dates to help connect a timeline with the situation.

 Remember to include how and when the situation was resolved.

 List any steps you’ve taken to ensure the situation does not happen again.
-“We now have an emergency savings account with enough funds to pay our bills for six months.”
+For example, “We now have an emergency savings account with enough funds to pay our bills for six months.”

 All mortgage applicants should sign the letter of explanation.

-Attach required support documentation to your letter, and note enclosures in your letter: “We’ve enclosed copies of George’s hospital discharge, his doctor’s work release letter and copies of February 2012 statements for our credit card and car loan that show each account is current.
+Attach required support documentation to your letter, and note enclosures in your letter.
+For instance: “We’ve enclosed copies of George’s hospital discharge, his doctor’s work release letter and copies of February 2012 statements for our credit card and car loan that show each account is current.

 Check your letter for clarity, spelling and grammar.

 Don’t forget to remember our guidelines through closing as any changes to your financial picture during the loan process could effect your loan.
-If you have any additional questions, please feel free to reach out to your Vellum Loan Officer or Loan Manager for assistance!
+Additionally, if you have any more questions, reach out to your Vellum Loan Officer or Loan Manager for assistance!